The Excel Info function returns a text string containing information about the current operating environment.

 The following spreadsheet contains five examples of the Excel Info function.

 Note that the examples were run on a Windows operating system.
 The Info function may return different results on other operating systems.

-Further details and examples of the Excel Info function are provided on the Microsoft Office website.
+For further details and examples of the Excel Info function, see the Microsoft Office website.